 The screenshot below shows a schedule which contains a daily trigger at 1:25 AM and a Heartbeat.

-Bear in mind that PDQ products are currently agentless, so Heartbeat schedules are only kicked off when PDQ Inventory detects a change in a computer’s status from Offline to Online.
+PDQ products can operate either agentless or with our optional agent.
+When operating agentless, Heartbeat Schedules are only kicked off when PDQ Inventory detects a change in a computer’s status from Offline to Online.
 The default interval for pings in PDQ Inventory is every 5 minutes.

 IMPORTANT: For Heartbeat schedules to work, computers must be offline long enough for PDQ Inventory to ping them while offline then ping again to detect the change to online.
 Simply rebooting an online computer does not guarantee the trigger is fired; if it reboots between pings the change of coming back online might not have been detected.
 However, this is generally not an issue since most computers are offline for periods longer than 5 minutes.